alones-dev/ft_transcendence/README.md

 # ft_transcendence
 ft_transcendence is the latest project from 42School.

-The aim of this project is to take us in a completely different direction from everything we've seen in the curriculum (C and C++ language) by getting us to create a fullstack website.
+The aim of this project is to take us in a completely different direction from everything we've seen in the common core (C and C++ language) by getting us to create a fullstack website.

 We used HTML, CSS (Bootstrap) and Javascript for the frontend, and Django (Python) for the backend.
 The database uses PostgreSQL.
 These languages were imposed on us to carry out the project.

 The project was carried out in groups of 4.

 The site implements a Pong game with different features that we could choose according to our desires.

 ### Here's a list of the features offered by our project: